 When the battery involves the use of a weapon, the charge becomes aggravated battery, and the punishment is much harsher.
 While a gun, knife, ax, or bat is typically considered a dangerous weapon, even ordinary items can become weapons in battery crimes.
 The courts often include non-conventional items as weapons when they are used to hit or strike a victim intentionally.
 An ice pick, screwdriver, or heavy pan are considered dangerous weapons if they are used during an attack.
 Sentences range from mandatory jail time to 15 years in prison for some grades of felony battery, and fines can be as much as $10,000.
 Your record cannot be expunged.
 Therefore, the conviction will always be tied to you.

 As you can see, battery is a serious charge.
-The skills of a qualified criminal defense attorney cannot be undervalued.
+The skills of a qualified assault and battery attorney cannot be undervalued.
 Florida has specific rules and laws that must be followed in the legal process, and there is little room for error.

 In order to successfully convict someone of aggravated battery in Florida, the prosecution must prove the following:

 - The accused intentionally touched or struck the victim against their will or intentionally caused physical harm or injury to them.

 - The accused in committing the battery knowingly caused great bodily harm, disfigurement, or permanent disability to the victim.

 - The accused used a deadly weapon.

 The state of Florida has many types of battery charges.
 They include:

 Battery is a highly defendable charge.
 If the accused can show they were defending themselves or another person from great bodily harm, or that they were protecting their property, the charges can be reduced or thrown out.
 Other considerations include: